Prasanna-sr/Audit-Logger/README.md

 	$ npm install auditlogger

 ## How to use
-Initialize your application by requiring the module and calling the constructor with the application object.
+Initialize auditlogger constructor

 	auditLogger(app, {ruleName1: function, ruleName2: function}, notifyCallback);

+- Parameter 1 -  express application object.
-There can be any number of rules, rule function should return either true or false. notifyCallback is a function which get called when the first rule fails.
+- Parameter 2 -  Object which contain logger rules.
+There can be any number of rules, rule function should return true when the rule fails. notifyCallback is a function which get called when the first rule fails.
+- Parameter 3 - function which gets called when the rules fails.
+Function where you would log.
+Function is called with express req object and response arguments.(http response code and response data)

 ## Usage